-- Note 1: If "0xD5" is set on FLSCR2<CR1EN> with FLSCR1<FLSMD> set to "101", the flash memory goes into an active state, and MCU consumes the same amount of current as it does during a read. - Note 2: If FLSCR1<FLSMD> is set to "disable", subsequent commands (write instructions) generated are rejected but a command sequence being executed is not initialized. - If you want to set FLSCR1<FLSMD> to "disable", you must finish all command sequences and verify that the flash memory is ready to be read.
+Note 1: If FLSCR1<FLSMD> is set to "disable", subsequent commands (write instructions) generated are rejected but a command sequence being executed is not initialized.

+If you want to set FLSCR1<FLSMD> to "disable", you must finish all command sequences and verify that the flash memory is ready to be read.

-21.2.2 Flash memory area switching (FLSCR1<FAREA>)
+20.2.2 Flash memory area switching (FLSCR1<FAREA>)